Appolica/TabControllerAndroid/README.md

 #### FragmentProvider
 Used by `TabController`.
 Implementation of this interface should provide a tag and an instance of the fragment that will be shown/hidden by the controller.

+##### Public methods:

 * `String getTag()` - Provide the fragment's tag.
 * `Fragment getInstance()` - Provide fragment's instance.

+#### OnFragmentChangeListener
+Pass this listener to `TabController.setChangeListener(OnFragmentChangeListener)` to be notified for one of it's events.

+##### Public methods:
+* `void onFragmentShown(FragmentProvider provider, Fragment shownFragment)` - Called when one of your fragments has been shown.
+* `void onFragmentAlreadyVisible(FragmentProvider provider, Fragment visibleFragment)` - Called on attempt to show an already visible fragment.
+* `void onFragmentCreated(FragmentProvider provider, Fragment createdFragment)` - Called when the fragment you want to show has been created by the TabController.